 Let's start with statistics.
-The average jury verdict in a truck crash injury case is a half a million dollars.
+The average jury verdict in truck crash injury cases is a half a million dollars.

 These statistics are simultaneously fascinating and useless.
 It is good to know average settlement and verdict statistics because it gives you an idea of how these cases might resolve.
 But each case is so very different.

 There is another resource to assist you in understanding the value of your truck collision injury claim: sample verdicts and settlements in Maryland.
 This gives you a chance to try to find similar cases to gauge the value of your claim.

 How did we compile our verdicts?
 A bunch of places.
 Miller & Zois cases are included in our verdicts; although, many of them are subject to confidentiality, particularly in recent years.
 These cases also come from verdict and settlement reports and cases handled by our friends and colleagues.

 Please remember that even if your case sounds similar, take the lessons you learn with a grain of salt.
 The trial or settlement value of one claim cannot accurately predict the value of another.
 Still, these verdicts and settlements can be helpful in putting the potential value of your case in context.